Thermo Fisher Scientific

 Thermo Fisher Scientific Inc. is an American life science and clinical research company.
 It is a global supplier of analytical instruments, clinical development solutions, specialty diagnostics, laboratory, pharmaceutical and biotechnology services.
 Based in Waltham, Massachusetts, Thermo Fisher was formed through the merger of Thermo Electron and Fisher Scientific in 2006.
 Thermo Fisher Scientific has acquired other reagent, consumable, instrumentation, and service providers, including Life Technologies Corporation (2013), Alfa Aesar (2015), Affymetrix (2016), FEI Company (2016), BD Advanced Bioprocessing (2018), and PPD (2021).

-It ranked 104th on the Fortune 500 list based on its 2024 annual revenue of $42.879 billion.
+It ranked 106th on the Fortune 500 list based on its 2025 annual revenue of $44.556 billion.

-Thermo Fisher announced a $2 billion investment over four years in the U.S., including $1.5 billion for expanding manufacturing capacity and $500 million for R&D investment.
-This initiative aims to bolster domestic biotech manufacturing, create high-paying jobs, and reinforce the U.S. healthcare supply chain.

 History

 Predecessors and merger

 Thermo Electron was co-founded in 1956 by George N. Hatsopoulos and Peter M Nomikos.
 Hatsopoulos received a PhD from MIT in mechanical engineering and Nomikos was a Harvard Business School graduate.
-The company focused on providing analytical and laboratory products, and had revenues of over $2 billion in 2004.
+The company focused on providing analytical and laboratory products.

 Fisher Scientific was founded in 1902 by Chester G. Fisher from Pittsburgh.
 It focused on providing laboratory equipment, chemicals, supplies and services used in healthcare, scientific research, safety, and education.

 On May 8, 2006, Thermo Electron and Fisher Scientific announced that they would merge in a tax-free, stock-for-stock exchange; the merged company was named Thermo Fisher Scientific, and had about 30,000 employees, and reported US$9 billion in combined revenue.
 On November 9, 2006, the companies announced that the merger had been completed.
 However, the Federal Trade Commission ruled that this acquisition was anti-competitive regarding centrifugal evaporators, requiring Fisher to divest Genevac.
 In April 2007, Genevac was sold to Riverlake Partners LLC and the merger closed with FTC approval.

 The company's products are sold under the brand names of Thermo Scientific, Fisher Scientific, and several other recognized brand names (e.g. Applied Biosystems, Invitrogen, Patheon, PPD, and Nalgene).
-According to company figures, as of 2007, 46% of its sales were in life sciences, 20% in healthcare, and 34% in industrial/environmental and safety.